 What are the best Bucharest vegan restaurants?

-Bucharest is not famous for anything related to the vegan lifestyle and the Romanian cuisine isn’t abundant in vegan dishes.
+Bucharest is not famous for anything related to the vegan lifestyle, and Romanian cuisine isn’t abundant in vegan dishes.
 But over the past few years, more and more vegan restaurants have opened in Bucharest.
 I want to tell you about my favourite vegan restaurants in Bucharest.

 But first of all, I have to mention something not a lot of foreigners know about Romanian traditions and cuisine.
 Yes, Romanian cuisine is considered to be tasty but heavy due to the many animal products used to cook it, but most locals know and eat vegan sometimes, although they don’t realise it.